Working with matched portions

 There are many more methods available.
 See ruby-doc: MatchData for details.

-method will be covered in Named capture groups section.
+method will be covered in the Named capture groups section.

 match method with block